 The final component of my life as a scholar is designing and directing larger research projects and initiatives.
 I co-founded the Digital Himalaya Project in 2000, which has since then developed from its origins as an academic research project into an integrated, open scholarly portal for connecting knowledge about the Himalayan region.
 I have worked as a fieldwork coordinator and anthropologist on a large, international and multi-disciplinary research project funded by the Volkswagen Foundation, jointly based at Leipzig University and Tribhuvan University in Nepal.
 From 2009, I have directed the World Oral Literature Project, tying together my enthusiasm for fundamental research at the intersection of anthropology and linguistics, a commitment to building a wider scholarly community through supporting the research of others, and a passion for engaged anthropology that reaches an audience beyond the academy.
 Since 2019, I have served as the principal investigator for the Relational Lexicography project through which we are developing a framework and toolkit for collaborative, community-informed dictionary work with marginalized languages.

-Mark Turin (PhD, Linguistics, Leiden University, 2006) is an anthropologist, linguist and radio presenter.
-At the University of British Columbia, Mark serves as Chair of the First Nations and Endangered Languages Program and from 2016-2018, as Acting Co-Director of the University’s new Institute for Critical Indigenous Studies.
+From 2014-2018, Dr. Turin served as Chair of the First Nations and Endangered Languages Program and from 2016-2018, as Acting Co-Director of the University’s new Institute for Critical Indigenous Studies.
 For academic year 2019-2010, he held a Killam Faculty Research Fellowship and served as a Wall Scholar at the Peter Wall Institute for Advanced Studies at UBC.
-Before joining UBC, Mark was an Associate Research Scientist with the South Asian Studies Council at Yale University, and the Founding Program Director of the Yale Himalaya Initiative.
-He continues to hold an appointment as Visiting Associate Professor at the Yale School Forestry & Environmental Studies.
-Prior to Yale, Mark worked a Research Associate at the Museum of Archaeology and Anthropology at the University of Cambridge.
-At UBC, Mark is an Associate Member of the Department of Asian Studies an Affiliate Member of the School of Public Policy and Global Affairs.
+Before joining UBC, Dr. Turin was an Associate Research Scientist with the South Asian Studies Council at Yale University, and the Founding Program Director of the Yale Himalaya Initiative.
+Prior to his appointment at Yale, Dr. Turin worked a Research Associate at the Museum of Archaeology and Anthropology at the University of Cambridge.
+At UBC, Dr. Turin is an Associate Member of the Department of Asian Studies an Affiliate Member of the School of Public Policy and Global Affairs.
 Mark has also held research appointments at Cornell and Leipzig universities, as well as the Namgyal Institute of Tibetology in Sikkim, India.
 From 2007 to 2008, he served as Chief of Translation and Interpretation at the United Nations Mission in Nepal (UNMIN).

 Foundational concepts in the critical study of cultural, historical, social, and political factors that impact language loss, retention, and revival.
 Introducing strategies and practical methodologies for collaborative, interdisciplinary, community-based documentation and revitalization projects for First Nations and Indigenous languages.
-3 credits.

 Foundational concepts in the discipline of compiling, editing, managing and hosting dictionaries, also known as lexicography.
 Special focus on the technical and ethical considerations for community-based lexicography projects for endangered and BC First Nations languages.
-3 credits.

-Green College Leading Scholar (2014-2016)
+UBC Green College Leading Scholar (2014-2016)